MOUNTAIN BLOG

 Tourists are vandalising Table Mountain by breaking off large chunks of Table Mountain Sandstone; apparently to take back home.
 This can be seen quite regularly on the paths around the Western table, which is controlled by the Table Mountain Aerial Cableway Company (TMACC).

-Even though the breaking and removal of any natural resource from Table Mountain is an offence, punishable by a R500 fine; neither TMACC nor Nature Conservation have made any effort to stop this practise.
+Even though the breaking and removal of any natural resource from Table Mountain is an offence, punishable by a R500 fine; neither TMACC nor South African National Parks (SANParks) have made any effort to stop this practise.
 Much of Table Mountain Sandstone is covered with Lichen, a kind of fungus which grows on the Sandstone.
 When the rock is broken, it leaves a very obvious 'scar' on the rock.

-A representative for Nature Conservation, Ms Matha Batha and TMACC Managing Director, Mrs Wahida Parker, both said they had not been aware of the problem.
-Nature Conservation is responsible for the area from Deer Park up to Maclears Beacon, which is the summit of Table Mountain; but the area around the Upper Cable Station is leased to TMACC by Nature Conservation.
+A representative for SANParks, Ms Matha Batha and TMACC Managing Director, Mrs Wahida Parker, both said they had not been aware of the problem.
+SANParks is responsible for the area from Deer Park up to Maclears Beacon, which is the summit of Table Mountain; but the area around the Upper Cable Station is leased to TMACC by SANParks.

-TMACC and Nature Conservation have quarterly meetings and a working arrangement to report any issues to Nature Conservation.
+TMACC and SANParks have quarterly meetings and a working arrangement to report any issues to SANParks.
 TMACC also have signage at both cable stations and advise visitors by announcements inside the cable car, not to remove anything.

 India-Venster fork blocked to dissuade hikers